alexanderdickson/waitForImages/README.md

 ###Advanced###

 You can pass a second function as a callback.
-It will be called for each image that is loaded, with some information.
+It will be called for each image that is loaded, with some information passed as arguments.

     $('selector').waitForImages(function() {